RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 ### Simple Starter Steps

+So, get on with the steps already.
 Below is one possible sequence you could take, to learn some basics while you build something useful for yourself.
-This is not a step-by-step tutorial, but rather more of a set of "macro" steps.
+Remember, this is not a step-by-step tutorial, but rather more of a set of "macro" steps.
 You'll need to search and find resources using Google, which you should take the time to [get good at](https://support.google.com/websearch/answer/2466433?hl=en) and then [even better at](http://www.techradar.com/how-to/internet/25-handy-google-search-tips-and-tricks-1260823).
 If you stick to the spirit of each major step, you'll get a pretty good foundation.

 #### 1. Build a Simple, Static Website